jsamons/jsamons.github.io/README.md

   - Web application developed with MVC Framework.
 Used C#, Razor, SQL, HTML, CSS, and Bootstrap for responsive front-end design.
 Allows the user to view details on multiple parks, check five-day forecast in either Celcius or Farenheit, vote on their favorite park and view voting results.

  Exercises
-  - Collection of kata and other exercises completed.
+  - Collection of kata and other exercises completed or in progress.